Tiernjo/tictactoe/README.md

 Game
 =========

-Just a simple Tic-Tac-Toe game.
+Just a simple 2 -player Tic-Tac-Toe game.

-I might create a difficulty selection.
+The Numpad corresponds to the squares.

+rustc main.rc